Katussska/film-search-and-information/README.md

 Welcome to MovieHub, your go-to resource for exploring information about movies.
 This web application leverages the IMDb API to provide users with a convenient way to search for films based on title, director, or actor.

+## Current Progress

+You can find the current progress of the project on the [MovieHub project page](https://katussska.github.io/MovieHub/).

 ## Features

 - Search for movies by title, director, or actor.